rohitsingh3688/nanobots/vertx-rest-api-server/README.md

 ## work-in-progress

-1. This HTTP server runs on vertx.
+1. This Vertx HTTP server runs on 8443 PORT.
 2. Import it as maven project to get started.
 3. Main api it can served are as follows: